mongodb/specifications/source/change-streams.rst

   class ChangeStreamOptions {
     /**
-     * Allowed values: ‘none’, ‘updateLookup’.
-Defaults to ‘none’.
+     * Allowed values: ‘default’, ‘updateLookup’.
+Defaults to ‘default’.
 When set to
      * ‘updateLookup’, the change notification for partial updates will include both
      * a delta describing the changes to the document, as well as a copy of the entire
      * document that was changed from some time after the change occurred.
 For forward